-It was good being able to sail the ocean without feeling sick.
+It was good, being able to sail without feeling squeamish.
 I tried to concentrate on that, and not on where I was heading.
 But thoughts seeped into my brain like seawater.
-Like other traditional Navajos, I'd always believed in the "Right Way."
+Like other traditional Navajos, I’d always believed in the “Right Way.”
 Balance must be found, not only between individuals, but between each person and his world.
 My hands gripped the rail.
-The ship's steady progress brought me inexorably closer to Guadalcanal.
+The ship’s steady progress brought me inexorably closer to Guadalcanal.
 For three months, battle had raged there.
 How could I find any balance in that?

 I reminded myself that my Navajo people had always been warriors, protectors.
 In that there was honor.
-I would concentrate on being a warrior, on protecting my homeland.
+I would concentrate on being a warrior and on protecting my homeland.
 Within hours, whether in harmony or not, I knew I would join my fellow Marines in the fight.

 We thirteen code talkers traveling with the fleet were late-arriving members of General Vandergrift’s 1st Marine Division.
 Several regiments of the 2nd Marine Division sailed with us in the transport ships.
 Our briefing had told us that the capture of Guadalcanal, an island in the Solomon chain off the northeast coast of Australia, was the first stepping stone to an eventual attack on Japan.
 At Guadalcanal, the Japanese enemy waited.

 I could have stayed in high school, I thought.
 Maybe I should have.
-But warriors protect their land and their loved ones, so how could I ignore the fact that my country had been attacked?
+But, as a warrior, how could I ignore the fact that my country had been attacked?

-I'd enlisted in the Marines just seven months before, in April, 1942, only a few months after the Japanese strike against Pearl Harbor.
+I’d volunteered for the Marines just seven months before, in April, 1942, only a few months after the Japanese strike against Pearl Harbor, Hawaii.
 Until joining up, I had never left Navajo land, except for a few hours en route to boarding school.
-My wiry frame barely met the Marine's minimum weight requirement of one-hundred twenty-two pounds, but I knew I was strong.
+My wiry frame barely met the Marine’s minimum weight requirement of one-hundred twenty-two pounds, but I knew I was strong.
 I straightened and shoved trembling hands into my pockets.
-I was a man, now.
+I was a man now.

 I chuckled.
 While in San Diego, on liberty from Marine basic training, we men had frequented bars, wearing our uniforms so we wouldn’t get thrown out like other Native Americans did.
 Many of us had never had a drink before joining the Marines.

-"Budweiser," I said.
-"Always Budweiser."
-I laughed, shook my head, and resisted the urge to switch from English to Navajo.
-"That place in San Diego.
-The Slop Chute, enit?"
+“Budweiser,” I said.
+“Always Budweiser.”
+I laughed and resisted the urge to switch from English to Navajo.
+“That place in San Diego.
+The Slop Chute, enit?”
 I glanced around at the other code talkers.
-"Wish we were there instead of here."
+“Wish we were there instead of here.”

 “Jackass.”
 I laughed.
 “Whose idea was ‘jackass’?”
 The Navajo word for jackass – spelled tkele-cho-gi in our code-phonetics – stood for the English letter “J”.
 I looked around at the smooth, young faces of my friends.
 They all grinned.
 Whose idea had that been?

-The white man's military had accepted us as tough Marines.
-Hardened by the rigors of life on the reservation or the checkerboard area, we often out-performed our white peers.
-In basic training, Marine Sergeants bragged about our prowess, Platoon 382, the Navajo recruits.
+The white man’s military had accepted us as tough Marines.
+Hardened by the rigors of life on the Reservation or the Checkerboard area, we often out-performed our white peers.
+In basic training, Marine Sergeants bragged about the prowess of Platoon 382, the Navajo recruits.
 And our code was part of a bold plan to take the South Pacific Islands back from the dominant Japanese.